Scott Lee Kimball: Kaysi McLeod

-Earlier in January 2003, Lori McLeod had met Kimball at a poker table in the Lodge Casino in Black Hawk, north of Denver.
+Earlier in January 2003, Lori McLeod had met Kimball at a poker table in the Lodge Casino in Black Hawk, Colorado, west of Denver.
 She had been impressed by how he wheeled his mother, suffering from multiple sclerosis, up to the table, and found him likable.
 When they got to know each other better after McLeod slipped him her phone number, he told her he was an FBI agent and showed her a badge (faked) and laptop with the bureau's seal on it.
-On Valentine's Day of that year, they dated for the first time, just before Marcum disappeared.
+On Valentine's Day of that year, they dated for the first time, just before Jennifer Marcum disappeared.
+McLeod accepted Kimball's excuse that he could not tell her where he was going sometimes because of the secrecy requirements of his work with the FBI.
+The most he said he could tell her was that it involved the possible murder of a young woman named Jennifer.

-McLeod accepted Kimball's excuse that he could not tell her where he was going sometimes because of the secrecy requirements of his work with the FBI; the most he said he could tell her was that it involved the possible murder of a young woman named Jennifer.
-She was primarily herself concerned with her 19-year-old daughter Kaysi, from one of her two previous marriages, who had run away from home on several occasions, had been charged with credit card fraud, and was recovering from methamphetamine addiction.
-At the time her mother met Kimball, Kaysi's life seemed to be improving: she had been clean, again living with Lori and making new friends, and had taken a part-time job at a Subway nearby.
+Kaysi was Lori's 19-year-old daughter from one of her two previous marriages, who had run away from home on several occasions, had been charged with credit card fraud, and was recovering from methamphetamine addiction.
+At the time her mother met Kimball, Kaysi's life seemed to be improving.
+She had gotten clean, again living with Lori, making new friends, and had taken a part-time job at a Subway nearby.

 Kimball explained his June 2003 arrest to a shaken McLeod as a ruse to burnish his FBI cover.
-Since he had been released relatively quickly, without any apparent charges, she believed him.
+Since he had been released relatively quickly without any apparent charges, she believed him.
 In August, he went on what he told Lori was a hunting trip.